Aliases for DERL2 Gene

 GeneCards Summary for DERL2 Gene

 DERL2 (Derlin 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 An important paralog of this gene is DERL3.

 UniProtKB/Swiss-Prot for DERL2 Gene